Harehn/Harehn/README.md

 ### 1. [Diceroller](https://github.com/Harehn/DiceRoller)
 _A fullstack website to make dice rolls by parsing WOTC style formatted rolls_

-Through the NavBar, we can navigate to the homepage where you can enter string literals to roll the indicated dice.
-We can also go to the preset tab, where a series of dice will be rolled according to the stored presets.
+Through the NavBar, we can navigate to the preset tab, where a series of dice will be rolled according to the stored presets which are stored string literals.
 The history of the rolls can be seen and cleared if needed.
+Persistence is built by storing presets in the local cache.

 This app uses a flask Backend and a Vue Frontend.
 This website Frontend is hosted [here](https://dicerollers.onrender.com/). and communicates with the backend [here](https://diceroller-uwe7.onrender.com) to receive the string literal and generate a random roll.